Qiskit/qiskit-code-assistant-jupyterlab/README.md

 ## Requirements

 - JupyterLab >= 4.2.0
+- Access to either:
   - An IBM Quantum premium account
+  - A model with an OpenAI compatible API endpoint

 ## Install